 Shopping can be done in the plaza or mall with hundreds of Indian shops in between.
 For the real deal of Swazi clothing, traditional wear and goods, you need to visit the Mbabane market though Ezulwini has a better range.
 For local designers, you need to ask around if you support locally and most of them don’t have shops or locations.

-Mbabane park is an attraction though because they have not yet constructed a four cornered glass concrete monstrosity over the park.
-Some overzealous bureaucrat did approve of a construction of offices over Mbabane Park, not sure what happened to that idea.
+Mbabane park (natural park) is an attraction though because they have not yet constructed a four cornered glass concrete monstrosity over the park.
+Some overzealous bureaucrat did approve of a construction of offices over the park, not sure what happened to that idea.
 Along roads and in every lot stand shady trees, making Mbabane a very green place.

 The Entertainment is a flat line.
 It is just that Static or maybe, it’s me.
 While there isn’t too much to keep the casual visitor in Mbabane, the city is a good base for a number of nearby attractions, such as the Sibebe rock or Mantenga cultural village.
 The many bars around town do their best for the city to keep this alive but musical, there is no diversity and expert to be senarated with Amapiano or Gqom, the music of choice for the many areas offering a spot to chill and enjoy the local beer Sibebe.
 On any given night, it is very rare to find live music playing at, at least, on one of the town’s venues and on weekends it’s just impossible.
 Live bands are not a big thing in Eswatini.
 On any given night, it is rare that you’d listen to a blend of local music blended with other genres.
 Apart from Bholoja and Sandzi, we have that challenge of severe malnutrition on the local music scene.
 The deejays are spread across and have really kept it going.

 As a Swazi, it always pains me to admit that there is no cinema in our capital city.
 And we have no theater performances daily or during weekends.
-No art gallery.
-No street bash.
+There is an art gallery, or is there?
 The place long gave up on the literal arts.
 Photography seems to be on the rise but with no formal exhibitions taking place, i am going on a limp here and merely guessing.
 Strangely the inhabitants of Mbabane do have an “air of sophistication” with them.
 But that’s the problem when dealing with air, you can neither see nor touch it.

 When you close in on Mbabane, it seems to be your standard village community with an urban feel.
 Mbabane is an air of defeated majesty, like a corpse with its best suit on, no colour or rhythm.
 Just your regular 9 to 5 Joe off the mill next door neighbor.
 The town is a charmless labyrinth of crumbling edifices, which bring to mind the shanty towns, ghettos surrounding the town where there is plenty of action.
 Msunduza, Mvakwelitje, Mahwalala, Mangwaneni, Mgababa, Dark city, Makholokholo etc. Funniest thing is that all the roads lead away from Mbabane….